tyronewilson/rocker/README.md

 ## Purpose

+Originally created for a developer meetup and formed part of demonstration for [this presentation](https://docs.google.com/presentation/d/1ykPddaXMUMnLICwivjcv_stUwPnzniRzAt7YdkEci_g/pub?start=false&loop=false&delayms=60000)

 'Rocker' (I had to call it _something_) can be used as a starter project or simply as an educational guide.
 In essence rocker is an example project built using the following technologies and generators (in no particular order).

 *   Docker